unsubscribe action not working with Tribulant newsletter plugin

 Source map error: request failed with status 404 Resource URL: https://wlteaching.commons.gc.cuny.edu/wp-includes/js/jquery/jquery.form.min.js?ver=4.2.1-1.14.7 Source Map URL: jquery.form.min.js.map

 I hope this helps.
 As I said, it works okay on my test site.

 #3 Updated by Boone Gorges about 3 years ago

 Thanks, Scott.
 I think that the JS error is unrelated.

 Could you please outline in some more detail how this is supposed to work?
 When you click the Unsubscribe link, should you be immediately unsubscribed?
 If so, what page are you led to, and what message do you see?
 Or, when clicking the link, are you led to a page where you see a form that lets you confirm that you're unsubscribing?
 I am unfamiliar with the way the plugin is intended to operate, and I'm confused by the fact that there appears to be an unrendered shortcode on the https://wlteaching.commons.gc.cuny.edu/mailing-list/?method=unsubscribe&wpmlsubscriber_id=5&wpmlmailinglist_id=2&authkey=e4da3b7fbbce2345d7772b0674a318d5 page.

-#4 Updated by scott voth over 2 years ago
+#4 Updated by scott voth about 3 years ago

 Hi Boone - I got Julie to make me an admin of the site.
 I added you and me to the Default List.
 I created a test newsletter and sent it to the Default List of emails (just you and me).
 You should have gotten the email.
 On this newsletter there is the link to unsubscribe.
 When I try to unsubscribe it just redirects me to the Mailing list page, but does not unsubscribe.